 - 1. Open Thermo-Calc. - 2.
 Confirm you are in Graphical Mode.
 If not, click the Switch to Graphical Mode button. - 3.
 From the main menu, select File \rightarrow or Help \rightarrow Examples Files. - 4.
-The examples are divided into folders by product (the add-on Diffusion Module (DICTRA) and/or Precipitation Module (TC-PRISMA) and Thermo-Calc).
+The examples are divided into folders.
 Navigate to the folder and project file you want and double-click to open.